Professor of Philosophy

 from most recent

-2013: David Wood, W. Alton Jones Professor of Philosophy & Professor of European Studies, Vanderbilt University, "Thinking Out of the Box"
+2013: David Wood, W. Alton Jones Professor of Philosophy & Professor of European Studies, Vanderbilt University, "Thinking Out of the Box (after Heidegger)"

 2010: Claudia Card, Emma Goldman Professor of Philosophy, University of Wisconsin-Madison, "Evils and Inexcusable Wrongs"

-2009: Arthur Fine, University of Washington, "Worldly Understanding: Science, Realisim, and Objectivity"
+2009: Arthur Fine, University of Washington, "Worldly Understanding: Science, Realism, and Objectivity"

 2008: Alvin Plantinga, Notre Dame, "Divine Action in the World"